dfgordon/vscode-language-integerbasic/README.md

 ## Managing Variables

 By default, variables are treated as case insensitive (behavior controlled by settings), but will be put in upper case upon tokenization.
-Unlike Applesoft, the rules governing identifiers that contain reserved words are quite complex, i.e., they are not entirely forbidden.
+Unlike Applesoft, the rules governing identifiers that contain reserved words are quite complex.
 The extension should correctly produce a syntax error if an indentifier is invalid in a given context.

 You can use `rename symbol` to quickly change the names of variables or functions.
 For strings, you must include the `$` suffix in the replacement text, even though VS Code may offer a default without this.